 Sunscreen is undoubtedly the most important but often the most neglected product in skincare.
 It doesn't matter how extensive a 12-step skincare routine may be, if sunscreen isn't included, your skin is lacking serious protection.

-While wearing sunscreen every day is important, the order you apply it is also crucial.
-However, many get confused about whether it's moisturiser or sunscreen first and whether you put sunscreen on before or after makeup.
+While wearing sunscreen every day is important, knowing when to apply it is also crucial.
+However, 78% of Australians don’t know what order to apply skincare products in, and many may get confused about whether it's moisturiser or sunscreen first and whether you put sunscreen on before or after makeup.

-The good news is that once you've got the routine down, it's incredibly easy to remember and follow.
-Here is everything you need to know about how to apply sunscreen correctly to be sun and skin smart.
+The good news is that once you've got the routine down, it's incredibly easy to remember.
+Here’s everything you need to know about how to apply sunscreen correctly to be sun and skin smart.

 Do I need both moisturiser and sunscreen in my skincare routine?